Aberdare RFC: Club history

 The resulting investigation from the WRU, at the time still called the Welsh Football Union, spread far further than the two clubs mentioned by Rees.
 The union saw 6 players temporarily suspended, including Welsh international Fred Scrine, Merthyr escaped with a warning but Treorchy and Aberdare saw the permanent suspension of their entire committees.
 The union also permanently suspended eight players, including Jones who switched to rugby league.
 The events of the investigation led to bad feeling in the rugby community of Aberdare, and was a major factor in Aberdare founding Aberdare RLFC, one of the first professional rugby league clubs and member of the Welsh League.
-This combination of the change to Northern League and the resultant 1908 team photo, which featured several players wearing 'snake belts' to hold up their shorts, gave rise to the nickname of "The Snakes".

-During the 2015/2016 season Aberdare RUFC were crowned champions of Welsh Rugby Union's Division 3 East Central A. Aberdare RUFC were confirmed champions on 27 April 2016 with a 47–30 victory over Cardiff based side Fairwater RFC with two games to spare.
-This was notably one of Aberdare's most successful seasons since the club's formation in 1890, being only the second side in the 125-year history to be crowned champions of their respective league.
-Fittingly Aberdare RUFC celebrated becoming league champions on their 125th Anniversary year.
-This side, that was led by Captain Daniel William Lewis was well known for the exciting brand of running rugby they brought to the table scoring over 100 tries during the season and notching up over 700 points in the "for" column, 200 points more than their closest competitors.
-There was only one recorded loss in the league during the campaign and this reflected the team's excellent defensive displays.
+Recent history

+Aberdare RFC, a prominent club in Welsh Rugby Union, has seen notable achievements and milestones in recent years, marking significant moments in its long-standing history.